QuickBooks Time Review: Pros, Cons, and Features

 The core features are all here: Employees can clock in from the web app, mobile app, or a desktop or tablet kiosk.

 Something I appreciated seeing is that both managers and employees can add notes to shifts.
-While this functionality isn’t unique to QuickBooks (Homebase and Buddy Punch also offer it), it’s always good to see.
 You can even require employees to enter notes, such as a summary of their shift.

-Another standout was the ability to add any number of Custom Fields, which can then be used in the Schedule and Time Tracking.
-When I first started with QuickBooks Time, there was already a Service field.
-But I was able to create additional custom fields, such as Projects and Departments.
+Another standout was the ability to add any number of custom fields, which can then be used in scheduling and time tracking.
+When I first started with QuickBooks Time, there was already a “service” field, but I was able to create additional custom fields, such as “projects” and “departments.”

 This is great for day-to-day management, end-of-month reporting, and customer billing.
 It’s something I haven’t seen in many other time clocks, and the benefits are obvious: You can categorize time entries however it works best for your business.
-Plus, if you create the field in QuickBooks, it will sync automatically to QuickBooks Time, so you can get a truly holistic view.
+Plus, if you create a custom field in QuickBooks, it will sync automatically to QuickBooks Time so you can get a truly holistic view.

-QuickBooks Time’s GPS tracking works well and includes a Mileage feature for companies with fleets.
+QuickBooks Time’s GPS tracking works well and includes a mileage tracking feature for companies with fleets.
 You can set up geofences around locations and job sites, too, but the functionality here is limited.
-For example, you can’t set a rule that employees can clock in only within a specific fence.
-Instead, your team gets a reminder to clock in and out as they enter and leave.
+For example, you can’t set a rule that employees can clock in only within a specific geofence.
+Instead, your team gets a reminder to clock in and out as they enter and leave a geofence.
 That’s not quite the same thing, from an accountability perspective.

-Unfortunately, there are no other real anti-theft measures to speak of.
-Other apps, like Buddy Punch, offer a number of useful employee accountability measures: proper geofencing, photos on punch-in, facial recognition, and IP address locks.
+Unfortunately, there are no other real anti-time-theft measures to speak of.
+Other apps, like Buddy Punch, offer a number of useful employee accountability features like photos on punch, facial recognition, and IP address locks.
 It would’ve been great to see some of these in QuickBooks Time.

 Schedule integration